moetichentuf/Bootstrap/README.md

 Assignment on using bootstrap

-working on making the page responsive
+made the page responsive, still going to work on the nav.

 https://www.w3schools.com/bootstrap4/bootstrap_flex.asp